Workers' Comp/Non-WC

 University of Minnesota Administrative Policy in Reporting Workers' Compensation Related Injuries

-Compensation Options For Work-related Injuries
+Compensation Options for Work-related Injuries:

 The employee can choose one of the two options below to be paid when losing time from work for a work-related injury: